ThamiBa/user-auth-sys/README.md

 ### 2. Install Backend Dependencies

-Navigate to the ´server` folder and install dependencies:
+Navigate to the `server` folder and install dependencies:

 ```bash
 cd server